 You could always use positive reinforcement to keep your dogs from inculcating bad behaviors.

-Be firm, consistent and make time for your puppy.
+Be firm and consistent, and make time for your puppy.

 Disciplining your puppy and correcting their behavior can be a tough job at the beginning.
 But, in the process, it can be rewarding to yourself as well.
 You need to be firm and consistent in disciplining your furry pet to help him retain and memorialize what he needs to learn.